 London, Ontario (PRWEB) July 03, 2012

-For the full list of Info-Tech Research Group’s recommendations for selecting a Data Integration Tools Vendor, visit: http://www.infotech.com/research/ss/select-the-right-data-integration-tools
+For the full list of Info-Tech Research Group’s recommendations for selecting an Enterprise Backup Software Vendor, visit: http://www.infotech.com/research/ss/it-select-the-right-backup-software-solution

 Info-Tech Research Group Vendor Landscape reports recognize outstanding vendors in the technology marketplace.
 Assessing vendors by the strength of their offering and their strategy for the enterprise, Info-Tech Research Group Vendor Landscapes pay tribute to the contribution of exceptional vendors in a particular category.

 About Info-Tech Research Group

 With a paid membership of over 25,000 members worldwide, Info-Tech Research Group (http://www.infotech.com) is the global leader in providing tactical, practical Information Technology research and analysis.
 Info-Tech Research Group has a fourteen-year history of delivering quality research and is North America's fastest growing full-service IT analyst firm.